There are three ways to monetize your website in 2022 that actually work.

 Affiliate websites are also content websites.
 The advantage of affiliate websites over advertising websites is that you don’t need nearly as much traffic to make a good profit.

-Your focus when building an affiliate website is going to be to create a high volume of good quality content on your website that relates to whatever types of products you want to promote period of course it’s also necessary to ensure that the products you’re promoting have affiliate networks so that you can earn a Commission when you link them in your articles.
+Your focus when building an affiliate website is going to be to create a high volume of good quality content on your website that relates to whatever types of products you want to promote a period of course it’s also necessary to ensure that the products you’re promoting have affiliate networks so that you can earn a commission when you link them in your articles.

-One of the most popular affiliate networks is through Amazon.
+One of the most popular affiliate networks is Amazon.
 Through Amazon’s network, you can essentially get access to almost every single type of physical product.
 Personally, I’m not Amazon’s biggest fan although I do use them.
 My main affiliate programs focus more on digital products and independent businesses that I like to support.

 Personally, this is my favourite way to monetize a website because you’re building a long-term asset when you create a content site.

 I actually mix methods 2 & 3 most often and build an affiliate website with monetizing through an ad network as well.
 I just make sure that there are no ads on any of the pages where I have my main affiliate links.

 The things I like most about being an affiliate: